 How to set up a fresh Ubuntu desktop using only dotfiles and bash scripts

-Configure settings, install programs, and customize your desktop environment with a single bash command.
+Configure settings, install programs, and customize your desktop environment with a single bash command.linux terminal hardware

-One of my most favourite things about open source files on GitHub is the ability to see how others do (what some people might call) mundane things, like set up their
+One of my most favorite things about open source files on GitHub is the ability to see how others do (what some people might call) mundane things, like set up their

 .bashrc and other dotfiles.
 While I’m not as enthusiastic about ricing as I was when I first came to the Linux side, I still get pretty excited when I find a config setting that makes things prettier and faster, and thus, better.